The Top 10 Most Expensive Dragon Ball Fusion World Manga Cards

 Conclusion

-In short, the Fusion World manga boosters deliver a powerful mix of nostalgia and modern chase appeal — from inaugural SB01 marquee alternates to secret‑rare Namek scenes and the ultra‑scarce ultra‑alts that can redefine a set.
-These cards aren’t just art; they’re first‑set pedigree, rarity, and storytelling rolled into one.
+In short, the Fusion World manga boosters deliver a powerful mix of nostalgia and modern chase appeal.
+From inaugural SB01 marquee alternates to secret-rare Namek scenes and the ultra-scarce ultra-alts that can redefine a set, these cards aren’t just art.
+They’re first-set pedigree, rarity, and storytelling rolled into one.

 Subscribe to the Slab-Z Weekly Newsletter